Solo: A Star Wars Story: Cast

 Erin Kellyman appears as Enfys Nest, the leader of a gang of space pirates called Cloud Riders.
 Jon Favreau voices Rio Durant, a pilot on Beckett's crew, and Linda Hunt voices Lady Proxima, the serpent-like leader of the gang to which teenage Han and Qi'ra belong.
 Ian Kenny portrays Rebolt while Clint Howard portrays Ralakili.
 Additionally, Anthony Daniels cameos as Tak.
 Kiran Shah plays Karjj and Warwick Davis briefly reprises his role from The Phantom Menace as Weazel, a Cloud Rider.
 Ray Park reprises his role as Maul, with Sam Witwer providing the voice, reprising the role from The Clone Wars and Rebels animated TV series.
-Peter Serafinowicz, Maul's original voice actor in The Phantom Menace, was initially brought to record Maul's dialogue, but his vocal performance was ultimately dropped in favor of Witwer's.
+Peter Serafinowicz, Maul's original voice actor in The Phantom Menace, was initially brought in and recorded Maul's dialogue, but his vocal performance was ultimately dropped in favor of Witwer's with the explanation that it was "better for the continuity".
 Dee Tails appears as Quay Tolsite, the director of the Pyke Syndicate's operations on Kessel.

 Screenwriter Jonathan Kasdan and first assistant director Toby Hefferman portrayed Tag Greenley and Bink Otauna, respectively—two characters that first appeared in the Star Wars Legends comics published by Dark Horse Comics.
 The scene was not included in the finished film.